 Why Intensive Treatment for Obsessive-compulsive and Anxiety disorders works

 There was a time when successful treatment of OCD was considered almost impossible.
-This is born out by a quote by the psychiatrist Charles Breitner (1960) who wrote “most of us are agreed that the treatment of obsessional states is one of the most difficult tasks confronting the psychiatrist and many of us consider it hopeless”.
+In his summary of the current state of OCD treatment in 1960, psychiatrist Charles Breitner (1960) wrote “most of us are agreed that the treatment of obsessional states is one of the most difficult tasks confronting the psychiatrist and many of us consider it hopeless”.

-It seems likely that not only is it faster, but intensive treatment might be better than 1x a week outpatient therapy for OCD.
-A recent paper suggests that intensive treatment may produce stronger treatment effects than once a week treatment.
+A 2015 paper suggests that intensive treatment may produce stronger treatment effects than once a week treatment.
 Hjalti Jonsson and colleagues compared four studies that were head-to-head comparisons of intensive (5x a week) vs weekly treatment.
 Each of these studies standardized the number of treatment hours so that every patient got the same number of treatment hours.
 But some got them in an intensive/daily format, and some got them once or twice a week spread out over an extended number of weeks.
 Their findings show a significantly stronger treatment effect (also called effect size) for intensive treatment.

 Why might this be?
 Perhaps practicing learning new skills (like how to manage overwhelming anxiety) is well suited for frequent “squeezed together” practice, rather than practicing in spread out sessions.
-Keep in mind that spaced, weekly sessions do help ALOT and do work. but working in a concentrated fashion might be even better.
+Keep in mind that spaced, weekly sessions can help considerably, but working in a concentrated fashion might be even better.

 References